Jogima-cyber/2048-TDLearning/README.md

 import torch
 weights = torch.load(file);
 ```
-## Other interesting work on the subject
+## Other interesting works on the subject
  - An pure Monte Carlo Tree Search (MCTS) AI solving 2048 (there is no learning, unlike in MCTS algorithms of DeepMind) : https://jupiter.xtrp.io/